dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 (Please take note that these todo's are tailored for me personally and may not apply to you, reader)
 - Go through all the TODO's and TAKEAWAY's from each class
+- READ THROUGH THE HTB WRITEUP's
+	- Again, and then again
+	- They are really informative and thorough
 - Tidy up this Vault
 	- Make folders for each of the main headings (ie 1.0, 2.0 etc)
 		- This has been completed